 Who should take placement tests?

-Students may be exempt from testing if they meet one of the following criteria:
+You may be exempt from testing if you meet one of the following criteria:

 - Took Accuplacer at another New Jersey college

 - Have completed at least 24 college credits including mathematics